 Organization prior to departure

-I think I started to do more searches about that project in Portugal, a few weeks earlier.
+I started to do more searches about that project in Portugal, a few weeks earlier.

-I understood it would take a while to cross the Atlantic Ocean, then I started to plan a Journey into the Journey.
+It was obvious it would take a while to cross the Atlantic Ocean, then I started to plan a Journey into the Journey.

 In addition, regarding to these prior formalities, about 45 days before departure you are supposed to contact them and provide additional documents: